List of cities and towns in Croatia: List of cities and towns

 The following is a complete list of all officially designated 128 cities/towns in Croatia, sorted by population according to the 2021 population census.
-At the time of the previous census in 2001 there had been 123 cities/towns in the country and four former municipalities were administratively upgraded to towns prior to the 2021 census: Vodnjan (in 2003), Kutjevo, Otok, and Sveta Nedelja (in 2006).
-In addition, the table includes data for Popovača, also a former municipality which was re-designated as town in the latest administrative revision in April 2013.
+At the time of the 2001 census, there had been 123 cities/towns in the country and four former municipalities were administratively upgraded to towns prior to the 2011 census: Vodnjan (in 2003), Kutjevo, Otok, and Sveta Nedelja (in 2006).
+In addition, the table includes data for Popovača, also a former municipality which was re-designated as town in the administrative revision in April 2013.

 The Municipal column in the table lists total population within the geographical boundary of the local administrative subdivision.
 This means that the figure often includes other smaller settlements such as villages or hamlets located on the outskirts or near the city/town proper.
 In contrast, the Town/City proper column lists only population of the city/town proper, without the smaller settlements which administratively belong to the city.
-Both numbers are given as in some cases the figures may vary dramatically (for example Velika Gorica with nearby settlements has a population of around 63,000 but the town proper has only 31,000 residents).
+Both numbers are given as in some cases the figures may vary dramatically (for example Velika Gorica with nearby settlements has a population of around 61,000 but the town proper has only 30,000 residents).

-Note that the town of Kaštela is a unique exception in that it only exists as an administrative unit - it is legally treated as an agglomeration of seven separate settlements with populations ranging from 3,000 to 7,000, none of which is actually called "Kaštela".
+The town of Kaštela is a unique exception in that it only exists as an administrative unit - it is legally treated as an agglomeration of seven separate settlements with populations ranging from 3,000 to 7,000, none of which is actually called "Kaštela".
 Its town council is located in Kaštel Sućurac.

 Another set of exceptions arises from the special status of the City of Zagreb, which is considered both a county and a city, and is further subdivided into city districts, local committees and settlements.
-Unlike its other districts, the district of Sesvete still has the status of a standalone settlement with a population of about 54,000.
+Unlike its other districts, the district of Sesvete still has the status of a standalone settlement with a population of about 55,000.
 This would make it a large city in itself, but it does not have the administrative status of a city.